codingblocks/qit.cloud/Glossary.md

 **Lots of TODO here **
 ## a11y ##
 A-one-one-Y”, “A-eleven-Y”, and liberally as “ally”.
-The shorter form of "accessability".
-Written this way, it should be read as accessability, for ease of understanding.
+The shorter form of "accessibility".
+Written this way, it should be read as accessibility, for ease of understanding.

 ## Accessibility Testing ##
-The process of insuring that the **a11y** and other standards acually are effective for the end users.
+The process of insuring that the **a11y** and other standards actually are effective for the end users.

 ## Analytics ##
 The process of finding patterns (in this case, the topic of the podcast) in a mass of data.